WebAssembly/component-model/design/mvp/Async.md

   that the current wasm instance can be torn down eagerly while preserving structured concurrency
 * some way to say "no more elements are coming for a while"
-* `recursive` function type attribute: allow a function to be reentered recursively (instead of trapping) and link inner and outer activations
+* `recursive` function type attribute: allow a function to opt in to recursive [reentrance], extending the ABI to link the inner and outer activations
 * add `stringstream` specialization of `stream<char>` (just like `string` is a specialization of `list<char>`)
 * allow pipelining multiple `stream.read`/`write` calls